Buy now and save 20% off. Use code VITAMIN20 at checkout

 It's not only important to observe and analyze the mechanisms of action for PB-2, it's important to observe how this ingredient can be absorbed, penetrated, and available biologically when applied topically.

-This studyobserved the percutaneous penetration of PB2 in a lotion with only 0.0663mg.
+This study observed the percutaneous penetration of PB2 in a lotion with only 0.0663mg.
 The results showed that despite low concentration in the lotion, the substance proved useful in regard to pharmacokinetics.

 A theoretical 4-5% concentration of PB2 should render and penetrate effectively, but the cosmetic chemist I hired will confirm for me if this is possible.